bacda/modelSnapshot/README.md

 ---

-###### **Experimental Workflow**

-A typical experimental workflow is:
+###### **How to use**

-1. Load or create a `.state` file.
+- Load or create a `.state` file.
-2. Run the model interactively or with `Fast N`.
+- Run the model interactively (step-wise) or asynchronously with `Fast N`.
-3. Enable logging to record the run.
-4. Inspect the live layer display during learning.
-5. Open the trace plotter to inspect the logged time series.
+- Enable logging to record the run, use the trace plotter to inspect the logged time series, or inspect the live layer display during learning.
-6. Export checked fields for focused analysis.
+- Export checked fields for focused analysis.
-7. Save the starting `.state` if the run should be reproduced with altered parameters.
+- Save the starting `.state` if the run should be reproduced with altered parameters.

-This system is intended to support close inspection of the model’s learning dynamics.
-In particular, it makes it possible to examine when generators enter the candidate set, how posterior responsibility is assigned, how `R` and `F` change over time, and how top-down support affects lower-layer inference.
 ## Mathematical Model

 We take as input a time-discrete multivariate process, ingested sequentially.